-The negative impact of outdated AP doesn’t stop with your own personnel though, as these inefficiencies are also likely keeping your vendors in the dark on overdue payments.
+The negative impact of outdated AP doesn’t stop with your own personnel though, as these inefficiencies are also likely to keep your vendors in the dark on overdue payments.
 This puts your entire company at risk of receiving a diminished level of service from vendors, and as a result, delivering a diminished level of service to customers.

 While this step is typically the most time consuming part of an AP employee’s day, automation technology can accelerate the process by 3x.
 Physical invoices are electronically recorded at 99.5% accuracy by leveraging a combination of Optical Character Recognition technology and human review.
 Invoices can be uploaded directly into your ERP through an API-level integration with your AP automation solution.
 This type of integration can facilitate a bi-directional sync that transfers data back and forth like this continuously.

-2. Centralized approval routing
+2. Centralized Approval Routing

 From there, the invoices can be routed directly to the appropriate person for approval based on pre-set routing rules.
 These rules can be set based on criteria like vendor name, and you can also set dollar amount thresholds that trigger a requirement for two tiers of approval.

-3. Segregation of duties
+3. Segregation of Duties

 With AP Automation, this second (and sometimes third) set of eyes can be built into the approval process for every invoice.
 Leading solutions have separate views for approvers, that are protected by not only passwords, but also two-factor authentication in some cases.

 4. Single-Tap Invoice Approvals